mtjon/introduction-to-dsh/prerequisites.md

 - VM: Virtual Machine.
 The trainer made one for everyone.
 These will be identified based on their IP.
 - SSH: secure shell.
 A way to interact with remote systems (such as our VM).
 - Authentication: the VM only allows SSH connections from systems it knows.
 So, you'll need to authenticate.
-- A keypair authenticates you as a user, and consists of two parts:
+- A keypair authenticates you as a user.
+These files should start with `id_` followed by your name (`id_jan`), and consists of two parts:
    - A private key.
 You do _NOT_ share this, ever.
    - A public key, which you can share.
 This file tends to end in `.pub`